-The Company has an independent ERM function directly reporting to the CEO to develop the ERM framework and to promote the risk awareness within the Company.
+The Company has an independent ERM function directly reporting to the CEO to develop the ERM framework and to promote and inculcate an appropriate risk culture within the Company.
 The framework comprises 3 lines of Defence ("LoD"):

 - (i) Under the first LoD, the management owns and manages risks.
 The management is also responsible for implementing corrective actions to address process and control deficiencies. - (ii) Under the second LoD, the ERM Department provides an oversight of the risk management practices.
 It also reviews and challenges the risks taken by the first LoD. - (iii) Under the third LoD, the Internal Audit Department provides an independent assurance on the existence & effectiveness of risk management and internal controls.